fh295/fh295.github.io/noncompositional.md

 Languages differ in the extent to which the order of words affects the meaning.

 For English it's pretty important.
 In *man bites dog*, *man* being first tells us that the man did the biting.
-But this could also be marked directly on the words, e.g. with inflections (bite dog *man<sub>itwasme!</sub>*).
+But this could also be marked directly on the words, e.g. with inflections (*bites dog man<sub>itwasme!</sub>*).

 The Australian language Warlpiri has entirely arbitrary word order.
 When you ask a Warlpiri native speaker to repeat an utterance directly back to you, more often than not they alter the word order, apparently without realizing.

-There are no more native speakers of Latin, but Nero or Augustus might have behaved similarly.
+Latin is a free-word-order language too.
+So Nero or Augustus might have behaved similarly.

 <sub> *Hale, Kenneth L, Mary Laughren, and Jane Simpson.
 1995.
 Warlpiri.'XXI.
 Syntactic Sketches' in Syntax.
 An International Handbook of Contemporary Research.* </sub>